-Where a tenant in arrears may stand to benefit from the Association e.g. winning the £30 prize for returning the customer satisfaction survey prize draw action the money will be offset against the arrear.
+Where a tenant in arrears may stand to benefit from the Association e.g. winning the £30 prize draw for returning a customer survey the money will be offset against the arrear.
 Staff should consult the Customer Payments Policy for further guidance on this point.

-4.0 HOUSING BENEFIT LIAISON
+4.0 HOUSING BENEFIT AND UNIVERSAL CREDIT